AndresICM/genome-mining/_episodes/09-metabolomics.md

   <img src="../fig/FBMN-STATS_09.jpg" alt="FBMN" width="800"/>
 </a>

-There are several statistics that you can do using FBMN STATS guide, you can check the preprint [here](https://doi.org/10.26434/CHEMRXIV-2023-WWBT0).
+There are several statistics that you can do using the FBMN STATS guide, you can check the preprint [here](https://doi.org/10.26434/CHEMRXIV-2023-WWBT0).

 ## Visualize the network using Cytoscape